Shell out your Support for Somerset’s Brilliant Coast

-On September 1st Somerset Wildlife Trust will apply to the Hinkley Point C Community Impact Mitigation Fund for some exciting coastal work offsetting some of the impacts of the Hinkley Point C build.
+On September 1st Somerset Wildlife Trust applied to the Hinkley Point C Community Impact Mitigation Fund for some exciting coastal work offsetting some of the impacts of the Hinkley Point C build.

-If we are successful in being awarded funds, through the brilliant activities we’ve planned, we will be able to work with people of all ages that those that live, work, volunteer and visit Somerset’s Coast and give our coastal project – and Somerset’s coast itself - a brilliant future.
+If we are successful in being awarded funds, (we hope to hear back in Spring 2018), through the brilliant activities we’ve planned, we will be able to work with people of all ages that those that live, work, volunteer and visit Somerset’s Coast and give our coastal project – and Somerset’s coast itself - a brilliant future.

 We need YOU!

-If you are happy to help us with this, please email our Policy and Campaigns Manager, Steve mewes at or write to him at Somerset Wildlife Trust, Callow Rock Office, Shipham Road, Cheddar, BS27 3DQ.
+Even though the application deadline has passed we still need support to strengthen our application.
+If you would like to help us with this, please email our Policy and Campaigns Manager, Steve mewes at or write to him at Somerset Wildlife Trust, Callow Rock Office, Shipham Road, Cheddar, BS27 3DQ.
 Thank you.

 If we are successful, here's our plan...